charmbracelet/glow/README.md

 Glow is a terminal based markdown reader designed from the ground up to bring out the beauty—and power—of the CLI.

-Use it to discover markdown files, read documentation directly on the command line.
+Use it to discover markdown files and read documentation directly on the command line.
 Glow will find local markdown files in subdirectories or a local Git repository.